bijaymunda181/Linux-prep/linux-questions.md

 - Press w → to write the partition table and exit.

-3️⃣ After creating a new partition, how do you format it with the ext4 filesystem?
+## 3️⃣ After creating a new partition, how do you format it with the ext4 filesystem?
+mkfs.ext4 /dev/sdb1

-4️⃣ How do you mount a partition (e.g., /dev/sdb1) permanently to /data directory?
+## 4️⃣ How do you mount a partition (e.g., /dev/sdb1) permanently to /data directory?
+For permanent mount we have to make a entry in /etc/fstab file

+/dev/sdb1   /data   ext4    defaults    0   0

 5️⃣ How do you check disk space usage for all mounted filesystems?